aarondotter/iso/README.md

 ## Prerequisites

+(Note: If you already have MESA installed, then you most likely meet all these requirements!)

 1. `git` if you want to clone the repository.
 Alternatively, you can download a zip file from the github page.

 2. `make` to handle compilation.  make is distributed as a package in Linux distributions and comes as part of the Xcode Command Line Tools in Mac OS X.